Prathvi-aj/aadhar-otp-login-using-the-spring-security/AadharOtpLogin/IdentityManager/README.md

 - Maven for building the project
 - MySQL database (you can configure the database connection in the resource/config/application.yml file)

+## Database Configuration

+IdentityManager service uses a MySQL database running on port 3306.  you can create the schema in your database

+     create schema test_schema;

+Or If you want to add your database and schema, you can configure the database details in the resource/config/application.yml file.

 ## Starting the Service
 1. Clone the repository:
      ```